Division of Otolaryngology-Head and Neck Surgery (OHNS)

 Duke University Medical Center

-The Duke Clinical Research Institute is looking for exceptional candidates for an NIDCD funded T32 training program in hearing, balance, and other communication disorders.
+The Division of Otolaryngology-Head and Neck Surgery and Duke Clinical Research Institute are looking for exceptional candidates for an NIDCD funded T32 training program in hearing, balance, and other communication disorders.

 The goal is to train tomorrow's leaders in OHNS-related clinical research.
-This program is the ONLY clinical research training program in the field and affords trainees two faculty mentors (clinical and methods), practical research application through the national Creating Healthcare Excellence through Education and Research (CHEER) practice-based research network, and opportunity for clinical practice.
+This program is the ONLY clinical research training program in the field and affords trainees two faculty mentors (clinical and methods), practical research application through the national Creating Healthcare Excellence through Education and Research (CHEER) practice-based research network.
+Trainees will earn a Master of Health Sciences in Clinical Research or related degree.

-Candidates must be U.S. citizens or permanent residents with evidence of superior academic performance, letters of recommendation from at least two referees providing the highest level of enthusiasm, and preferably clinical and/or basic research experience and publications.
+Candidates must be U.S. citizens or permanent residents with evidence of superior academic performance, letters of recommendation from at least two referees providing the highest level of endorsement, and clinical and/or basic research experience and publications.

 |T32 Program At a Glance||Year 1||Year 2|